 So finally the dream of trekking through the dense jungles of Koyna wildlife sanctuary was fulfilled.
 Still wondering how beautiful it would be just after the monsoon season.
 At the base, site rest for while enjoying hot tea before moving back to Satara City for your return journey to Mumbai.

 Max 12 people ₹ 3500 (if you have 10 or 8 or 2 people the rate is 3500).

 Forest Entry Fees ₹ 30 per person

 Local Guide ₹ 300 (mandatory to take the guide, your boat rider is your guide only)

 Professional Camera ₹ 50 each (if you have one)

 Best Season To Visit Vasota Fort

 The trek remains closed from mid-June to mid-October.
-Best to visit is just after the monsoon i.e. October to December.
+The best to visit is just after the monsoon i.e. October to December.
 Summers aren’t a bad time either to visit Vasota fort as the surroundings remain green throughout the year.